-• Push the on/off button and hold it for 2 seconds.
+Push the on/off button and hold it for a few seconds.

-The refrigerator is powered from the 12V battery.

-After 10 seconds the temperature setting indication will dim.
-The blue light indicates the refrigerator is still in function.

-For optimal performance, switch on the refrigerator 4 hours before placing food.
+- After a few seconds the control panel will change to stand-by and locked mode.
+The blue on/off button indicates the refrigerator is still in function. - To switch off the refrigerator, push and hold the on/off button for a few seconds. - For optimal performance, switch on the refrigerator 4 hours before placing food.